PreferredAI/cornac/docs/source/index.rst

       **Installation**

-      Start here to get Cornac up and running fast through a step-by-step guide with helpful explanation.
+      Start here to get Cornac installed and ready through a step-by-step guide with helpful explanation.

       +++